bibbox/bibbox-documentation/docs/installation-image.md

 ### 1.)
 Download BIBBOX image

-If you want to install the BIBBOX server as a virtual machine download the latest version from  <http://bibbox.bbmri-eric.eu/resources/machine/>
+Download the latest version from  <http://bibbox.bbmri-eric.eu/resources/machine/>

 ### 2.)
 Import the image into VirtualBox